Guinea Pig Weight – Introduction

 By continuous weight monitoring, you will be able to pick up anything out of the ordinary and tackle issues early.
 Whether it be weight loss or gain, this guide has all the important facts about Guinea pig weight.
 What to look for, how to weigh your piggy and methods to track weight continuously.

 Why is the weight of my guinea pig important?

-The Weight of your Guinea pig is an important indicator of your pet’s health.
+The weight of your Guinea pig is an important indicator of your pet’s health.
 Monitoring and recording weight from birth will help you check that your piggy is getting the right amount of food, nutrients, and vitamins, and developing into a normal healthy piggy.

 Sudden changes in weight can be an indication of underlying health issues.
 So having this information on hand allows us to identify and deal with conditions at an early stage.
 Guinea pigs are born survivors, so naturally they will not often show signs of illness or weakness, which is why their weight is such a useful metric.

 We’ve all been known to spoil our pets once in a while.
 But are we feeding them too much?
-Weight is a great way of helping us maintain healthy and balanced diets, and let us know that maybe we are giving our p
+Weight is a great way of helping us maintain healthy and balanced diets, and lets us know that maybe we are giving our p

 What is the average weight of a guinea pig?

 Weight is very much dependent on maturity in the Guinea pig world.

 During infancy, when your piggy will developing rapidly, it is common to see a weight increase of around 20-30g a week.

 This can happen in bursts, so do not be alarmed if your piggy doesn’t hit that number every week.